 I recently wrapped up this session of Adult Drawing at University City Arts League, ended one and started a new session of Advanced Drawing for kids in the same space, completed my Art Futures residency with The Philadelphia Museum of Art, finished teaching this semester at Moore College of Art & Design, tabled at the Lawrenceville High School Comic Con, and along with the rest of Girl Crime Organization, held a show at Tattooed Mom and wrapped up our pop-up gallery on South Street.
 I was also featured as a caricature of myself in Craig Campbell's "How To Draw A Black Lady."
 Thanks, Craig!

 I can't expend an entire post on each thing - I'm exhausted just thinking about that - but a Jim Halpert-style run-down is in order.
-I'll try to summarize this as well as possible:
+I'll try to summarize this as quickly as possible:

 ART FUTURES RESIDENCY